myquay/hugo-theme-peripheral-example/quickstart/content/fragment/sample-fragment.md

 ## But most of all

-I like the way you write.
+It likes the way you write.